4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 #
-So let's start, in my case I have some issues related with network specifically getting up the interfaces; dhcp; wicd; d-bus / NetworkManager.
-Once I finished the installation of this impressive distro.
+So the next step, is tune network interfaces; dhcp; wicd; d-bus & NetworkManager. .

 #
-## For fix that issues execute this commads from your terminal as root
+## For that  execute this commads from your terminal as root

 #
 rm -r /var/run/wicd/wicd.pid